By Michael Brewster, Director of Business Development, Times Microwave Systems

 The major application of PTFE, consuming about 50% of production, is for wiring in aerospace and computer applications, e.g. hookup wire, coaxial cables.
 These applications exploit the fact that PTFE has excellent dielectric properties.
 This is especially true at high radio frequencies, making it suitable for use as an insulator in cables and connector assemblies and as a material for printed circuit boards used at microwave frequencies.
 Combined with its high melting temperature, this makes it the material of choice as a high-performance substitute for the weaker and lower melting point PE dielectrics, which are commonly used in low-cost applications.

 There is one major issue with PTFE based dielectrics; they exhibit an inherent, non-linear change in phase when the material passes through the 15-25º Celsius temperature range.
 This material hysteresis has caused major issues for phased array radar antenna designers for many years.
 There have been attempts to minimize this non-linear effect by thermal cycling cables and components, as well as, efforts to introduce other materials to help minimize this condition.
 One of the more successful efforts was to add glassine materials to the dielectric.
 This did help to reduce the hysteresis effect, but was not conducive to good electrical performance.
 The added glass increased the dielectric constant and loss tangent of the material, thereby increasing attenuation.
-The other
+The other major disadvantage was the effect the glassine materials had on extrusion dies used to produce the material.
+The cost of manufacturing these materials went up greatly, as the dies used for manufacturing had to be replaced often and the material had to be run at much slower rates.

 In the 1970s, an engineer experimenting with cable dielectrics made a significant breakthrough when he took a PTFE rod, heated it and stretched it.
-The stretching process pulled the material apart on a micro-physical level, there- by trapping air between interconnecting fibrils of the PTFE rod.
+The stretching process pulled the material apart on a micro-physical level, there-by trapping air between interconnecting fibrils of the PTFE rod.
 After electrical testing, it was apparent that the air had lowered the dielectric constant and a new, low density PTFE dielectric was discovered.
 This low density material lowered attenuation, increased the velocity of propagation, power handling and allowed for smaller transmission lines.
 These were all very significant factors in moving to the next level in coaxial cable performance.
 However, one aspect does not change, the non-linear phase characteristics of the dielectric.
-It was better than the solid,
+It was better than the solid, sintered performance of the original PTFE compositions, but the non-linear phase change, although some- what smaller, is still present.

 There have been other breakthroughs in dielectric science utilizing Silicone Dioxide (SiO2) materials that have greater thermal capabilities than PTFE and do not exhibit the non-linear performance in phase, but have other serious concerns.
 The SiO2 product, like the old paper dielectrics are very susceptible to moisture ingression, with serious absorption qualities and must be encapsulated within a completely hermetic cable system.
 This requires the use of semi-rigid outer conductors that requires special bending dies The SiO2 cables are very well suited to very severe environments, such as extreme heat and radioactive applications, but are not practical, or economical for the bulk of microwave applications that require flexible cables.